 – Raymond, can you ask for a straw from the waiter?
 I always need one when it’s pressed oranges.

-Charles Webb began to elaborate on one soft drink after another.
-My dad was trying to hold back his laughter, I could see it in how he was suddenly very interested in his drink.
+Charles Webb began to explain his theories about one soft drink after another.
+My dad was trying to hold back his laughter – he was suddenly very interested in his drink.
 Anne threw me a pleading look.
 We decided to dine together like people do sometimes who’ve almost fallen out.

 I drank a lot during the meal.
-I had to forget Anne’s worried look when she stared at my dad, her vaguely recognising look when her eyes fell on me.
-I stared at Webb’s partner with a massive smile whenever she turned a remark my way.
-That disconcerted her.
+I had to forget Anne’s worried look when she stared at my dad, that look of vague recognition when her eyes had fallen on me.
+I stared at Webb’s partner with a massive smile whenever she sent a remark my way.
+That put her off.
 She quickly became aggressive.
 Anne signalled me not to respond.
-She hated making a scene in public and Mrs Webb was well about to make one.
-As for me, I was used to it, it was something that happened a lot in our world.
+She hated making a scene in public and Mrs Webb was just about to make one.
+As for me, I was used to it, it was something that happened a lot in mine and my dad’s world.
 So I could listen to her speak without it taxing me at all.

 After we’d eaten, we went to a club in Saint-Raphaël.
-A little after we arrived, Salil and Elsa turned up too.
+Shortly after we arrived, Sal and Elsa turned up too.
 Elsa hovered in the doorway, shouting at the cloakroom attendant, and then busied herself in the room, trailed by poor Sal.
 I thought she was being a bit slutty rather than acting like a lover, but she looked great enough to get away with it.

 – Who is that playboy? asked Charles Webb.
 He’s pretty young.